 To provide grants to nonprofit organizations committed to improving the quality of health and healthcare of the residents of the BHFSA service area.
-In particular, the Foundation will strive to support activities consistent with the Foundation’s priorities and efforts that are based on sound strategies.
+In particular, the Foundation will strive to support activities consistent with the Foundation’s mission, priorities and efforts that are based on sound strategies.

-- The elimination of disparities in health.
+- Eliminate disparities in health.

 - Grants must be for use within at least one of the following Texas counties:

 - Funding is provided in support of organizations and programs that address the community’s health need.

 - Organizations must have at least one full year of operating history to be considered.

 - An organization must be recognized by the Internal Revenue Service as a 501(c) (3) public charity to be considered for funding.